In this article, you’re going to learn the fundamental of dating power dynamics.

 Let’s analyze the dynamics here:

-She starts with a screen and challenging question.
+She starts with a screen and a challenging question.

 If I say “no” I badly miss her screen and the interaction might die before even starting.
 I don’t want that.